Warbo/writing/JianguoMeeting/writeup.md

 ```

 Proposal two: use the same approach of bucketing, but try to be smart about
-which definitions we group together by comparing the definitions themselves.
+which definitions we group together by comparing the definitions themselves
+(consider the above example of `plus`, `times` and `parseHTTPHeader`).

 We've implemented one particular algorithm to do this (Katya's "recurrent
 clustering" algorithm), but there could potentially be many more (e.g. using
 models like bag of words, latent semantic analysis, word2vec, etc.).